usernamehw/vscode-commands/README.md

 },
 ```

-### `vscode.openIssueReporter` Opens the issue reporter with the provided extension id as the selected source.
+### `vscode.openIssueReporter` Opens the issue reporter with the provided extension id as the selected source

 - **extensionId** - extensionId to report an issue on